guruskill7/bibliatab/README.md

 4. Test thoroughly
 5. Submit a Pull Request

-#### Adding New Bible Translations
-1. Update `BIBLE_API_CONFIG` in `bible-verses.js`
-2. Add translation to `TRANSLATION_MAPPINGS`
-3. Test with various verses
-4. Update documentation

 ## 🐛 Troubleshooting

 ### Common Issues

 **Verses Not Loading**
 - Check internet connection
-- Verify console for API errors
-- Try different translation/language
+- Try different translation/language - the Portuguese bible translation is only available in some chapters

 **Weather Not Working**
 - Ensure location permissions are granted
-- Add valid OpenWeatherMap API key
 - Check browser location settings

 **Extension Not Loading**
-- Verify all files are in the same folder
-- Check `manifest.json` syntax
 - Reload extension in Chrome settings

 **Settings Not Saving**